mkmacho/qualitative-interviews/README.md

 docker compose up --build --detach
 ```

-Note that the `--build` option builds the image locally from the `Dockerfile`, while removing the `build` option will *pull* the image from remote DockerHub.
+Note that the `--build` option builds the image locally from the `Dockerfile`, while removing the `build` option will *pull* the image from remote [DockerHub](https://hub.docker.com/), namely the `mcamacho10/qualitative-interviews:latest` image.

 The `--detach` option runs the containers in the background.

-Just like that, you can now make requests to your local host listening (by default) port 8000, e.g. *http://0.0.0.0:8000/*.
+Just like that, you can now make requests to your local host listening (by default) port 8000, e.g. *http://127.0.0.1:8000/*.

 Note that you can stop and remove containers and networks in the compose file using `docker compose down`.